daneholmes/MTG4WP/readme.md

 # MTG4WP

+**Please note MTG4WP is still in active development and the 1.0.0 version has not been released.**

 MTG4WP is a powerful WordPress plugin that seamlessly displays Magic: The Gathering cards on your WordPress website.
 With a simple, intuitive Gutenberg block, you can write about Magic showcase card collections with ease.

 ## Installation